Positives

 Size 157 Weight: 6.4 lbs

 The extra camber adds some stability, but it still doesn’t feel catchy.
 If you live to ride groomers and stay mostly on the mountain, the New Jones Mountain Twin will make you very happy.
 It has multiple personalities as well.
 With a centered stance, the Jones can act like a great all-mountain freestyle board.
-With the stance set a little bit back, it can be an all-mountain directional carver.
+If you set the stance set a little bit back, it can be an all-mountain directional carver.
 With the stance set all the way back, it can be a pretty good, very easy floating powder board.
 So it’s pretty versatile and does a better job of applying the very bold name of “all mountain” to this board.
 It’s got a very diverse personality that can fit a wide range of riders, and it does everything very well.

 The -20mm setback is now identical to the now discontinued YES Big City, so it will be a little short of borderline excellent and do a great job in powder.
 Even with the added camber, the board will be easy to negotiate between trees and excellent on a narrow chute that might require tight turning.
 This is about as good as you can get for a directional twin.
 The YES Optimistic was probably the only other Directional Twin shape that did better in powder, but that was only because it had a bigger setback.

-Turn initiation and Carving-
+Turn initiation and Carving

 The turn initiation is a little more work than the older version, mainly due to more camber between the feet.
 It felt like a little bit of work to make quick edge-to-edge turns, but you are working harder than you would with the older version.
 Most of us actually liked that.
 It eliminated the loose feel you can have with the older Jones All Mountain Twin.
 The carving was fun on the old Jones, but the added camber of the 2013 and 2014 Jones makes it much more fun to carve, and it’s one of its better qualities.